 Check out any home featured in a magazine and you'll probably notice one thing they all have in common: fresh flowers.
 Besides being pretty, there's something about fresh flowers that gives any room the impression that it's clean and thoughtfully cared for.
 Choose a fragrant variety, like roses or hyacinths, to give the room a floral aroma, only adding to the impression that the room is clean.

 Fluff the Throw Pillows

 A clean-looking living room is often more about styling than it is about actually disinfecting.
-Fluff the throw pillows so that they don't creep into the crevices of your couch and neatly refold and arrange any throw blankets.
-If you have extra throw blankets, store them away in a basket or bin.
+Fluff the throw pillows so that they don't creep into the crevices of your couch.
+It's a small thing, but position the pillows so that the zipper of the cover or the back seam is facing towards the couch, rather than facing the room.
+Neatly refold and arrange any throw blankets.
+If you have extra blankets, stow them away in a basket or bin.

 Load the Dishwasher Right Away